tnzl/Research-Papers/README.md

 Level 4: Read some sections of it\
 Level 5: Read some more sections of it\
 Level 6: Implement completely or partially in a project\
-Level 7: Read thoroughly and understood ccompletely
+Level 7: Read through and between every line.

 | Research Paper                                                                       |Note| Progress (%) |
 |--------------------------------------------------------------------------------------|----|--------------|